-An IdM replica must be running the same or later version of IdM as other servers.
+In addition, the replica must be running the same or later version of IdM.
 For example:

-- You have an IdM server installed on Red Hat Enterprise Linux 9 and it uses IdM 4.x packages. - You must install the replica also on Red Hat Enterprise Linux 9 and use IdM version 4.x or later.
+- You have an IdM server installed on Red Hat Enterprise Linux 8 and it uses IdM 4.x packages. - You must install the replica also on Red Hat Enterprise Linux 8 or later and use IdM version 4.x or later.